 Steve McClaren has been appointed as the new head coach of Newcastle United.

-The 54-year-old succeeds John Carver, who was sacked on Tuesday, and the former England manager has also been named on the club's board.
+and the former England manager has also been named on the club's board.

 Mike Ashley has left his position on the board but remains owner.